ozyurtf/cpu-scheduler/README.md

 ```

-The other methods that are used to do ensure mutual exclusion and prevent race condition are called Test and Set Lock and XCHG.
+The other methods that are used to do ensure mutual exclusion are called **Test and Set Lock** and **XCHG**.

 ## TSL (Test and Set Lock)

 ```
 enter_region:

   TSL REGISTER, LOCK
-    | Reads the value of the lock into the register and sets the lock variable to 1
+    | Copies the value in the lock into the register and sets the lock to 1.

   CMP REGISTER, #0
     | Compares the value in the register with 0.

   JNE enter_region
     | If the value in the register is not 0,
-    | this means that the another process already locked the variable and
+    | this means that critical region is occupied.
-    | it is currently in it's critical region.
-    | That's why this process keeps waiting until the other process
+    | So keep waiting until the value in the register is set to 0, in other words,
+    | until the critical region becomes vacant.
+    | If the value in the register is 0,
-    | that locked the variable unlock it and leaves its critical region.
+    | this means that the critical region is vacant.
+    | In that case, jump into the RET.

   RET
-    | If the value in the register is 0,
-    | this means that the lock is available,
-    | and no other process is in its critical region right now.
-    | Therefore this function returns, allowing the process to enter it's critical region.
+    | Returns, allowing the process to acquire the lock and enter its critical region.

 leave_region:

   MOVE_LOCK, #0
-    | Stores the value of 0 in the lock variable and releases the lock.
+    | Releases the lock, and stores the value of 0 in the lock variable.

   RET
     | Returns, allowing other threads to attempt to acquire the lock.
 ```